 Notice Content of notice Timeframe a.
-Intention to plant Details of the Planting Area including size, the local government area, GPS coordinates, a street address, a diagrammatical representation of the trial site (e.g. Google Maps) and any other descriptions At least 7 days prior to each planting (to be updated as soon as practicable if the notified details change) ii.
-Detail of how the licence holder will access and control the Planting Area and the associated Monitoring Zone and Post-Harvest Buffer Zone, in accordance with condition 11 Note: this should include a description of any contracts, agreements, or other enforceable arrangements. iii.
-Date on which the GMOs will be planted iv.
-Period when the GMOs are expected to flower v.
-Period when harvesting is expected to commence vi.
-How all areas requiring post-Cleaning inspections are intended to be used until Sign off, including proposed post-harvest crops (if any) vii.
-Details of how inspection activities will be managed, including strategies for the detection and Destruction of Volunteers and Related Species viii.
-History of how the trial site has been used for the previous two years b.
+Intention to plant i.
+Details of the Planting Area including size, the local government area, GPS coordinates, a street address, a diagrammatical representation of the Site (e.g. Google Maps) and any other descriptions At least 7 days prior to each planting (to be updated as soon as practicable if the notified details change) ii.
+Whether an Insect-proof tent or Pollen Trap will be used iii.
+Detail of how the licence holder will access and control the Planting Area and the associated Pollen Trap, Monitoring Zone and Isolation Zone, in accordance with condition 11 Note: this should include a description of any contracts, agreements, or other enforceable arrangements. iv.
+Identity of the GMOs to be planted at the Planting Area (e.g. lines or construct details) v.
+Date on which the GMOs will be planted vi.
+Period when the GMOs are expected to Flower vii.
+Period when windrowing (if intended) is expected to commence viii.
+Period when harvesting is expected to commence ix.
+How all areas requiring post-Cleaning inspections are intended to be used until Sign off, including proposed post-harvest crops (if any) x.
+Details of how inspection activities will be managed, including strategies for the detection and Destruction of Volunteers and Related Species xi.
+History of how the Site has been used for the previous two years b.
 Planting i.
 Actual date(s) of planting the GMOs Within 7 days of any planting ii.
 Any changes to the details provided under part (a) of this condition c.
 Extreme Weather Any Extreme Weather event that is expected to affect or has already affected an area where the GMOs are or may be present.
-As soon as practicable Note: The Contingency Plan must be implemented if the GMOs are detected outside areas requiring Cleaning (Condition 44). d.
-Harvest Actual date(s) of harvesting the GMOs Within 7 days of commencement of any harvesting e.
-Cleaning i.
-Date(s) on which required Cleaning was performed on any areas of landii.
-Method(s) of Cleaning Within 7 days of completion of Cleaning f.
-Inspection activities Information recorded in a Logbook as per the inspection requirements (Conditions 23, 30, 37 and 48).
+As soon as practicable

+Notice Content of notice Timeframe Note: The Contingency Plan must be implemented if the GMOs are detected outside areas requiring Cleaning (Condition 44). d.
+Windrowing Actual date(s) of windrowing and details of measures used to minimise dispersal of the GMOs during windrowing (Condition 30).
+Within 7 days of commencement of windrowing e.
+Harvest Actual date(s) of harvesting the GMOs Within 7 days of commencement of any harvesting f.
+Cleaning Date(s) on which required Cleaning was performed on any areas of land Method(s) of Cleaning Within 7 days of completion of Cleaning g.
+Destruction by burial Date of burial, location of burial including GPS co-ordinates, and details of measures used to ensure that the burial site will not be disturbed for the period required by Condition 39.
+Within 7 days of burial of any GMOs h.
+Inspection activities Information recorded in a Logbook as per the inspection requirements (Conditions 26, 36 and 48).
 Within 35 days of inspection